david-a-redick/dirt/README.md

 $ nano configuration.sh

 $ ./dirt.sh --help
-dirt.sh COMMAND PACKAGE
+dirt.sh COMMAND PACKAGE_NAME

 search NAME - Will search for any hits on the given NAME in both package files and group directories.

 install PACKAGE_NAME - Will run through the all the stages from `check_local` to `check_install`

-configure PACKAGE_NAME - Will only run the configure stage for the given package.
+stage PACKAGE_NAME STAGE_NAME - Will only run the given stage for the given package.

-build - Will only run the build stage for the given package.

-just_install PACKAGE_NAME - Will only run the install_package stage (nothing else)
+proot PACKAGE_NAME - Will create a proot environment and create a shell for you to explore.

 hook PACKAGE_NAME - Will hook the package into use in the local environment (by default ~/.local).